 If the description you select from the Description Only search results has the message: "This File Unit describes records, some of which may not be available online," then the files are not available via the online catalog.
 However, files that are available online via the Access to Archival Databases (AAD) resource will have a link in the "Online Resource(s)" field.

 How do I download or save the files?

 Most of the electronic records files currently available for download consist of raw data.
 The data are in a software-independent format so you can use the records with your own software.
 Most of these files do not contain a contemporary standard file extension that indicates the format or type of file.
 These files are usually not appropriate for viewing within the browser.

 The Technical Specifications Summary and technical documentation (see above) provide information about the format of the files.
 We suggest reviewing the Technical Specifications Summary and technical documentation before downloading the electronic records files.
-Depending on your browser, the option to save the file may be listed "Save Target As," "Save Link As," or something similar.
-We suggest saving files that do not have a contemporary standard file extension as "All Files."
+Depending on your browser, the option to save files identified as download only may appear as "Do you want to open or save this file?", "You have chosen to open:" or "Save As".
+We recommend you save the file to your computer and then open the file using the appropriate software available to you.
+If given the option, we suggest saving files that do not have a contemporary standard file extension as "All Files."